gbv/daia/daia.md

 limitation  array of entity OPTIONAL more specific limitations of the service
 ----------- --------------- -------- --------------------------------------------------

-If field `expected` is `unknown` then the service probably won’t be available in the future.
+If field `expected` is `unknown` then the service will probably be available at some time in the future.
 If field `expected` is not is given, it is not known when or whether the service will be available again.

 If field `href` is given, a DAIA client MUST assume that this link is required to perform the service as soon at is is available again.
 If field `href` is not